Potato Chip Cookies

 Store the cookies in an airtight container at room temperature.
 Can you freeze potato chip cookies?
 Yes.
 The cookies freeze well, but you can also freeze the dough balls before baking.
 Then you can pull them out and have freshly baked cookies whenever you’d like.

-Here are our tips for freezing cookie dough.
+Here are our tips forย freezing cookie batter.

 Potato Chip Cookies

-Potato Chip Cookies: A unique combination of your favorite sweet snack and salty snack.
+Potato Chip Cookies are a unique combination of your favorite sweet snack and salty snack.
 Chocolate chip cookies and potato chips!

 Servings 36 cookies